VladPrytula/reinforcement_learning_search_from_scratch/docs/book/ch03/ch03_stochastic_processes_bellman_foundations.md

 **Exercise 3.4** (Value iteration implementation) [extended: 30 min]

-Implement value iteration for the GridWorld MDP from §3.9.1, but with **stochastic transitions**: with probability 0.8, the agent moves in the intended direction; with probability 0.2, it moves in a random perpendicular direction.
+Implement value iteration for the GridWorld MDP from Section 3.9.1, but with **stochastic transitions**: with probability 0.8, the agent moves in the intended direction; with probability 0.2, it moves in a random perpendicular direction.
 Verify that:

 (a) Value iteration still converges
 (b) The convergence rate satisfies [EQ-3.18]